 “We have size requirements now,” NSCC Director and Co-Founder Mike Berkus told Sports Collectors Daily in 2012.
 “Operating under 325,000 square feet would mean that many exhibitors would be shut out.
 Vegas and Atlantic City pose challenges on diversion of attention and attendance.
 Philly, New York, and Boston have financial and union issues that require exhibitors to have large increases in booth fees.
 Anaheim, San Francisco, and Boston will not host us without a cancellation policy that would kill advance travel and planning for all concerned.
 They want trade shows that require 8000 to 10,000 room night guarantees or they can cancel us without recourse.
 We are constantly researching and negotiating as many locations as possible.”

 Atlantic City has an airport, but is served only by Spirit Airlines and Air Canada.
 Philadelphia’s airport is about an hour’s driving distance.

-The NSCC annual schedule is:
+The NSCC annual schedule beyond 2016 includes:

 2017 – Donald E Stephens Convention Center – Rosemont IL

 2018 – International Exposition (I-X) Center – Cleveland, OH